-What can I do with my course in primary education?
+What can I do with my course in civil engineering?

-As a civil engineer, you may find work opportunities in areas such as structural, water resources, soil and foundation, transport, town planning or construction.
+Civil engineers work in areas such as water resources, structural, soil and foundation, transport, town planning or construction.

 Skills and attributes